j-bellavance/SimpleMenu/README.md

 A very simple menuing system

 Same as my MenuV2, but without the usage of the String class.

 Describe a menu like this:

 char menuItems[] =

 "-READ:000"

 "--SENSORS:000"

 "---SENSOR A1:101"

 "---SENSOR A2:102"

 "--SWITCHES:000"

 "---SWITCH PIN 4:103"

 "---SWITCH PIN 5:104"

 "-SET:000"

 "--SERVO ARM:105"

 "--SERVO BASE:106"

 "-MOVE SERVOS:107";

 That's it, you're done!

+October 31, 2017: repaired a bug that frose the menu if the up button was pressed when the first item of the menu (or submenu) was the current item.